majemedia/MajeMedia-WC-No-PO-Boxes/readme.txt

 3. Settings page with configurable messaging (no html markup allowed)

 == Changelog ==
+= 1.2.0 =
+* Update: Plugin Name to "WooCommerce: No PO Boxes" from "Maje WooCommerce No PO Boxes" for WC extension conformity.
+* Update: Added Requires PHP 5.6 header to plugin main file and readme
+* Update: Readme information to claim 5.6 required.
+Not yet required.
+Just setting the stage
+* Update: Actually setting tested against WordPress 4.9
+* Refactor: Code and usage in preparation for switch to requiring PHP 5.6+
+* Prevention: Verifying that the returned variable type in the 'mmwc_restricted_words' filter is an array otherwise resetting to default set of words

 = 1.1.12 =
 * Tested against WordPress 4.9
 * tested against WooCommerce 3.2.3